-§49-101.2.
+§11-49-101.2.
 Certain volunteers to be considered paid firefighters - Physical and agility requirements - Fire chief qualifications.

-Any member serving as an active volunteer firefighter who receives annual compensation from the fire department the firefighter is enrolled in as a member of the System for services related to firefighting, other than reimbursement of expenses in excess of two (2) times the annual pension benefit paid by the System to a retired volunteer firefighter with twenty (20) years credited service, shall be considered a paid firefighter and must meet the physical and agility requirements pursuant to Section 49-116 of this title to continue as an active member of the System.
+Any member serving as an active volunteer firefighter who receives annual compensation from the fire department the firefighter is enrolled in as a member of the System for services related to firefighting, other than reimbursement of expenses in excess of five and one-half (5 1/2) times the annual pension benefit paid by the System to a retired volunteer firefighter with twenty (20) years credited service, shall be considered a paid firefighter and must meet the physical and agility requirements pursuant to Section 49-116 of this title to continue as an active member of the System.
 Credited service earned as a paid firefighter pursuant to this section shall not be considered actual experience as a paid firefighter for purposes of meeting the qualifications of a paid fire chief as provided in Section 29-102 of this title.
 No fire department of a participating municipality shall employ a volunteer firefighter from another fire department to perform services relating to firefighting for any compensation of any kind.

 Added by Laws 2000, c.
 327, § 6, eff.
-July 1, 2000; Amended by Laws 2003, SB 422, c.
-460, § 7, emerg. eff.
-July 1, 2003; Amended by Laws 2004, SB 1389, c.
-546, § 1, emerg. eff.
+July 1, 2000.
+Amended by Laws 2003, c.
+460, § 7, eff.
+July 1, 2003; Laws 2004, c.
+546, § 1, eff.
 July 1, 2004; Laws 2012, c.
-364, § 4.
+364, § 4; Laws 2022, c.
+232, § 4, eff.
+Nov.
+1, 2022.

-§49-102.
-Consolidation or Annexation - Pension Rights.
+§11-49-102.
+Consolidation or annexation - Pension rights.